labd/wagtailstreamforms/docs/permissions.rst

 Form submission permissions
 ---------------------------

-Because the form submission models are not listed in the admin area the following statement applies.
+Because the form submission model is not listed in the admin area the following statement applies.

 .. important::
    If you can either add, change or delete a form then you can view all of its submissions.